Disappearance of Aimee Semple McPherson: Carmel-by-the-Sea

 The cottage at Carmel-by-the-Sea taken by "George E. McIntyre" (said to be Ormiston) and "Mrs. McIntyre" the day after McPherson's disappearance.

 The grand jury met a second time in late July after new evidence was received appearing to place McPherson at a northern California seaside resort town during the first part of her disappearance.
 The prosecution collected at least five witnesses who asserted they had seen McPherson two months earlier at the Benedict seaside cottage in Carmel-by-the-Sea.
 The cottage was rented by Ormiston under an assumed name of "George E. McIntyre".
 While sightings of McPherson were reported as far away as Canada, no reports at the time came from Carmel.

 Los Angeles authorities realized, however, that none of their witnesses had verifiably seen McPherson in person, only in photographs.
 The prosecution invited McPherson to visit Carmel, conveying that if she had nothing to hide, she should present herself to the witnesses for a proper identification.
 McPherson's lawyers, however, prevented her from going to Carmel-by-the Sea, as they were concerned the alleged witnesses would identify her from the photos they were given and not from the person they actually saw.

 The list of persons who testified before the grand jury that they saw McPherson at Carmel included Jennette Parkes, who lived next door to the cottage.
 She caught passing glimpses of the woman, wearing a cap and goggles at no closer than about 25 ft; with one sighting estimated as long as two minutes.
 Later, through the kitchen window, she said, she noticed that the woman had a mass of red hair piled high on her head.
-Mrs. McPherson was asked to remove her hat, exposing her hair.
-The witness laughed and said, "that's her."
+When McPherson removed her hat to expose her hair, the witness confirmed her identity.
 Parkes' husband Percy gave testimony he also saw the woman for an estimated total of perhaps 30 seconds.
 One time he saw her "rush into the cottage", without cap and goggles.

 Another was Ernest Renkert, who delivered a load of wood to the cottage.
 He admitted, though, that he earlier told a judge she was not over 25 and still another judge that the woman he saw at the Carmel-by-the-Sea cottage was a blonde.
 McPherson was over 35 and had auburn hair.
-Renkert stated "When I see a woman I look at her", which elicited a laugh from McPherson and her mother, Mildred Kennedy.
 He had first read of the $25,000 reward offered for McPherson's return a week after he first saw the woman.
-With pictures of her prominently appearing in the newspapers, the unanswered question McPherson gave in response to all the witnesses was "why didn't they report the matter and secure the $25,000 reward that was offered for me?"
+Due to the pictures of her that were in circulation, McPherson questioned why they didn't report the sighting and collect the reward.

-H. C. Benedict, owner of the Carmel cottage, testified that he saw a green bathing suit there, but was emphatic that he could not identify "Mrs. Mcintyre" as McPherson.